Julien-Boulanger/webpage/index.markdown

 layout: default
 ---

-I have defended my PhD in December 2023 under the supervision of <em>Erwan Lanneau</em> and <em>Daniel Massart</em>.
-From September 2024 onwards I will be a postdoc researcher at the <a href="https://www.cmm.uchile.cl//"> Centro de Modelamiento matematico </a> in Santiago de Chile, with <em>Rodolfo Gutiérrez-Romo</em>.
+Since September 2024 I am a postdoc researcher at the <a href="https://www.cmm.uchile.cl//"> Centro de Modelamiento matematico </a> in Santiago de Chile, with <em>Rodolfo Gutiérrez-Romo</em>.
+Prior to that I did my PhD at the Université Grenoble alpes under the supervision of <em>Erwan Lanneau</em> and <em>Daniel Massart</em>, on some geometric problems around translation surfaces.

 I am interested in dynamics and geometry of surfaces.
 I specifically study translation surfaces and their Veech groups.
 My other mathematical interests include interval exchange transformations, continued fractions and Anosov dynamics.
 Here is my [CV](/assets/CV_en.pdf), and a [research statement](/assets/Research_Statement_en.pdf).